josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 ### Languages and frameworks

 - Aside from good old fashioned HTML and CSS, JavaScript is my main language these days, and [SvelteKit](https://kit.svelte.dev/) is my framework of choice for just about any new project.
-I've begun to default to [TypeScript](https://www.typescriptlang.org/) for pretty much all new projects, as well (even though I'm not convinced it's really doing much for me in most cases; I just kinda like it).
+I've begun to default to [TypeScript](https://www.typescriptlang.org/) for pretty much all new projects, as well (even though I'm not convinced it's always doing much for me, but it's still nice, and not a bad habit to have).

 - Previously, I've worked a good deal with [Vue](https://vuejs.org/) and [Nuxt](https://nuxtjs.org).
 Professionally, I work/have worked a lot in various [React](https://reactjs.org/) flavors, including [Preact](https://preactjs.com/), [Fresh](https://fresh.deno.dev), and [Remix](http://remix.run/).
 I've also got working experience with jQuery and Knockout.

 - I love CSS passionately, and generally do not use any CSS libraries or frameworks, if I have the choice.
 I often lean on [SCSS](https://sass-lang.com/), though I do enjoy CSS modules as well.
 I love authoring smooth, fluid transitions and animations.
 I know [Tailwind](https://tailwindcss.com) and use it professionally.
-Parts of it are very nice, but I don't favor it personally.

-- I'm a strong proponent of well-architected, accessible, and semantic <b>HTML</b>.
-(I create and use SVG often.)
+It's nice as a system, but I favor scoped CSS instead, which comes standard with just about every non-React framework these days.
+(I also favor those.)

-- I wouldn't call myself a full-stack developer, but I know my way around Ruby on Rails (I've worked in a Rails stack for most of my professional career), and have dabbled in some Node.
+- I wouldn't call myself a full-stack developer, I've worked in Ruby on Rails, Node, and [Deno](https://deno.com).
 I cut my teeth on [WordPress](https://wordpress.org/), and so I'm capable with PHP and MySQL.
-I'm working on learning [Deno](https://deno.com) better, and plan to start learning [Rust](https://www.rust-lang.org/) soon as well.
+I'm also learning [Rust](https://www.rust-lang.org/) (very slowly).

 ### Code tools